atet/learn/capture/README.md

 [![.img/step05a.png](.img/step05a.png)](#nolink)

 * You will be prompted to pick a window area to start recording (you can abort with right-click)
-* Once you left-click on an area, ShareX will start recording until you press the "Stop" button (or keyboard hotkeys) on the lower-left side
+* Once you left-click on a chosen window, ShareX will start recording until you press the "Stop" button on the lower-left side (or use keyboard hotkey)
 * After you stop the recording, ShareX will take a few moments to process your video and save it out as `*.mp4` format

 [Back to Top](#table-of-contents)